icopy-site/awesome/docs/awesome/awesome-less.md

 ## Online Web IDEs/Playgrounds with Less support

 - [CodePen](http://codepen.io/) - CodePen is a playground for the front end side of the web..
-- [CSSDeck Labs](http://cssdeck.com/labs) - CSSDeck Labs is a place where you can quickly create some experiments (https://github.com/LucasBassetti/awesome-less/blob/master/or testcases) that involves HTML, CSS, JS code.
+- [CSSDeck Labs](http://cssdeck.com/labs) - CSSDeck Labs is a place where you can quickly create some experiments (or testcases) that involves HTML, CSS, JS code.
 - [Fiddle Salad](http://fiddlesalad.com/less/) - An online playground with an instantly ready coding environment.
 - [JS Bin](http://jsbin.com/) - JS Bin is a webapp specifically designed to help JavaScript and CSS folk test snippets of code.
 - [JsFiddle](http://jsfiddle.net/hb2rsm2x/) - Online Web Editor.